mirage7714/mahout/README.md

-##Souce code for mahout application
+##Source code for mahout application

 ###This project is some sample code of mahout application and is on Java based.